kavia-common/notes-app-28436-28693/BackendAPIContainer/MIGRATION_STATUS.md

 **Environment:**
 - Database listens on port 5000 (DatabaseContainer)
-- Port 5001 is used for the database visualizer (separate service)
 - SSL mode disabled for local development
 - Asyncpg driver used for async operations in application
 - Psycopg2 driver used by Alembic for migrations (standard practice)